You've Got to be Efficient: Ambiguity, Misspecification and Variational Preferences: Introduction

-This article adopts a decision-theoretic approach to ambiguity and misspecification, which is closely related to the literature in economic theory on variational preferences, as expounded in \citet{maccheroni2006ambiguity} and \citet{cerreia2026making}.
 The econometrics literature has also studied alternative, non-decision-theoretic approaches to misspecification, and we refer to \citet{armstrong2025misspecification} for a recent survey.
 For instance, \citet{white1982maximum} defines pseudo-parameters as the probability limits of estimators, and views them as suitably defined approximations to the underlying parameter of interest.
 The partial identification approach of \citet{manski2003partial} proposes set-identifying the parameter under misspecification, while \citet{masten2021salvaging} develop methods for sensitivity analysis.
-A limitation of these approaches relative to the decision-theoretic framework is that they do not directly identify the optimal statistical decision that a decision-maker should employ.
+A limitation of these approaches relative to the decision-theoretic framework is that they do not directly identify the optimal decision that a decision-maker should employ.